 In practical terms, at a minimum, you will be able to deduct 20% of your AGI.
 At a maximum, you will be able to deduct 60%.
 If your donation totals less than 20% of your AGI (the case for the overwhelming majority of people), then don’t worry about all of the details.
 Deduct and move on.

-2020 & 2021 Updates: with the CARES Act legislation providing a number of financial COVID relief measures, those who itemized taxes could deduct up to 100% of adjusted gross income in 2020 and 2021 for cash contributions.
+2020 & 2021 Tax Year Updates: with the CARES Act legislation providing a number of financial COVID relief measures, those who itemized taxes could deduct up to 100% of adjusted gross income in 2020 and 2021 for cash contributions.
 If you give more than your AGI, the excess deduction amount can roll over to next year, as previously (up to 5 years).
 Separately, there was also new universal charitable donation deduction provision for those who do not itemize their taxes for 2020, and the 2021 maximum universal charitable donation deduction was increased further to $600 for “married filing jointly” and $300 for “married filing separately” filers (this donation deduction is no longer active after 2021 – see below).

-2022, 2023, & 2024 Updates:
+2022, 2023, 2024, & 2025 Tax Year Updates:

-- The temporarily increased AGI percentage deduction is no longer available for 2022, 2023, and 2024.
+- The temporarily increased AGI percentage deduction is no longer available for 2022, 2023, 2024, and 2025.

-- The universal tax donation deduction has expired and is not active in 2022, 2023, and 2024 – meaning non-itemizers can no longer claim this deduction.
+- The universal tax donation deduction has expired and is not active in 2022, 2023, 2024, and 2025 – meaning non-itemizers can no longer claim this deduction.

 What if you Donate More than the IRS Limit?
 Can you Carry Over Donations to Future Years?